Table of Contents

 Born in 1888, Dr. Sarvepalli Radhakrishnan earned his Master’s in Philosophy at just 21 years old.
 He was a famous philosopher, statesman, and highly respected teacher known for his dedication and enthusiasm.

 Throughout his career, he taught at esteemed institutions like Mysore Presidency College, the University of Mysore, and Andhra University.
-In India, Teacher’s Day is celebrated on his birthday, September 5th, each year, honoring his significant educational contributions.
+In India, Teacher’s Day is celebrated on his birthday, September 5th, each year, honouring his significant educational contributions.

-Some of Dr. Radhakrishnan’s quotes are:
+Some of Dr. Radhakrishnan’s quotes are

 2. Savitribai Phule